MadeshN-2004/DevConnect---Developer-Networking-Platform/README.md

 # DevConnect - Developer Networking Platform

 ## 📋 Project Overview
 DevConnect is a comprehensive developer networking platform that allows developers to showcase their skills, projects, and connect with other professionals.
-The platform features real-time messaging, connection management, and portfolio展示.
+The platform features real-time messaging, connection management, and portfolio.

 **Key Features:**
 - 🔐 JWT Authentication & Protected Routes